adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/budget-and-bid-strategies.md

 > The *TargetCpa* bid strategy is available only to advertisers from the following countries: Australia, Canada, France, Germany, United Kingdom, and United States.

 ## <a name="keywordmatchtypes"></a>Keyword Match Types
 Match type bids help [!INCLUDE[brand](../concepts/includes/brand.md)] determine how closely you want a search term or other input to match your keyword.
-The keyword that you bid on is compared to the user’s search term in the order of *Exact*, *Phrase*, and then *Broad*.
+The keyword that you bid on is compared to the user?s search term in the order of *Exact*, *Phrase*, and then *Broad*.

 ### <a name="exactmatchtype"></a>Exact
 An exact match results when all of the words in the keyword exactly match the user's search term.

 If the plural form is not in your keyword list, the plural form of a keyword is also used in an exact match comparison.
 For example, if you specify an exact-match bid for the keyword, *car*, both *car* and *cars* will match.
-To prevent plural form of a keyword from matching, add the plural form to the campaign or ad group’s negative keyword list.
+To prevent plural form of a keyword from matching, add the plural form to the campaign or ad group?s negative keyword list.

 If your keyword list does not contain the plural form of the keyword, all search results for the plural form will be included in the singular form of the keyword in the keyword performance report.